 Realia Management also collects contact information (names, email addresses and telephone numbers of contact persons or representatives) related to potential corporate customers for sales and marketing purposes.
 In such cases, Realia Management’s legitimate interest is the justification for personal data processing.

 Realia Management engages in residential rental and real estate brokerage operations.
 The management of brokerage assignments and the laws regulating brokerage operations (including the Act on Detecting and Preventing Money Laundering and Terrorist Financing) require the collection and processing of certain personal data.
 This data is included in brokerage assignment registers.
-In such cases, the processing of personal data is based on the contractual relationship between the customer and Realia Management and on statutory obligations.
+Tenant applicants belong to tenant applicant register.2 In such cases, the processing of personal data is based on the contractual relationship between the customer and Realia Management and on statutory obligations.

 In residential rental operations, the personal data listed below may be collected concerning lessors, lessees, other people moving into the apartment (excluding minors) and applicants for a rental apartment.
 In commercial facility brokerage operations, the same data may be collected concerning lessors, lessees and applicants for rental facilities, as well as sellers, buyers and potential buyers, as far as applicable.